On Approximate Reconfigurability of Label Cover: Polynomial-time Decidability for Projection Games

-We finally present a simple polynomial-time algorithm that decides reconfigurability between a pair of satisfying labelings for a projection game.
+We finally present a polynomial-time algorithm that decides reconfigurability between a pair of satisfying labelings for a \emph{projection game}.

-\begin{theorem} For a satisfiable projection game $G = (X,Y,E,\Sigma,\Pi)$ and its two satisfying labelings $\psi_\sss$ and $\psi_\ttt$, we can decide in polynomial time if there is a reconfiguration sequence from $\psi_\sss$ to $\psi_\ttt$ of satisfying labelings for $G$. \end{theorem} \begin{proof} Since each connected component of $G$ can be processed independently, we only consider the case that $G$ is connected.
-If $G$ consists of a single vertex (i.e., $X$ or $Y$ is empty), the answer is always ``reconfigurable'' as it has no edges; thus we can safely assume that $X,Y \neq \emptyset$.
-We show that $\psi_\sss$ and $\psi_\ttt$ are reconfigurable to each other if and only if $\psi_\sss$ and $\psi_\ttt$ agree on $X$.
+\begin{theorem} For a satisfiable projection game $G = (X,Y,E,\Sigma,\Pi)$ and its two satisfying labelings $\asg_\ini$ and $\asg_\tar$, we can decide in polynomial time if there is a reconfiguration sequence from $\asg_\ini$ to $\asg_\tar$ consisting of satisfying labelings for $G$. \end{theorem} \begin{proof} Since each connected component of $G$ can be processed independently, we only need to consider the case that $G$ is connected.
+If $G$ consists of a single vertex (i.e., at least $X$ or $Y$ is empty), the answer is always ``reconfigurable'' as it has no edges; thus we can safely assume that $X \neq \emptyset$ and $Y \neq \emptyset$.
+We show that $\asg_\ini$ and $\asg_\tar$ are reconfigurable to each other if and only if $\asg_\ini$ and $\asg_\tar$ agree on $X$.